AngyDev/custom-3D/client/src/components/Offset/Offset.md

 If in the scene is already present a mesh with the offset and if the user wants to change the offset of this mesh, the system, without creating a new mesh, will apply the same algorithm as above on the existing mesh.

-If the user chooses an offset equal 1, the mesh, if presents, is removed
+If the user chooses an offset equal 1, the mesh, if presents, it is removed